jonifen/jonifen-web/content/blog/buffalo-whr-hp-g54.md

 ---
+title: "Buffalo WHR-HP-G54 Fun (or not...)"
 author: "Jon"
 date: "2016-01-08T22:54:03Z"
 description: "Getting my fibre connection installed by an engineer meant I needed an ethernet router that supported PPPoE.
 'Great!'
 I thought, as it meant I could dust off my trusty Buffalo router..."
-tags: ["techsupport", "connectivity", "router"]
+tags: ["techsupport", "connectivity", "networking"]
-title: "Buffalo WHR-HP-G54 Fun (or not...)"
 type: "blog"
 ---
 Out of contract with my previous supplier, I was free to find a new supplier.
 Luckily, one of the benefits of my job is that I get free fibre broadband, so it was a simple decision :)